UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 #### 5.2 Check for problems

-This second step is optional, yet may help against possible problems.
+This step is optional, yet may help against possible problems.

 Running `darsync check` will make Darsync prompt for questions: